 Tribunal panels generally consist of a presiding officer and 2 members, or a single member, at the discretion of the Chair.

-The following boards amalgamated into the Land and Property Rights Tribunal.
-Download their compensation disclosure up to 2020:
+The following boards amalgamated into the Land and Property Rights Tribunal in June 2021.
+Download their compensation disclosure up to June 1, 2021:

 - Municipal Government Board (CSV, 28 KB)